enze-chen/mi-book-2021/week_3/15/day_15.md

 ## Timing for today

 - We will start the day with morning scrum on Zoom at 9:00AM _sharp_.
 - We will _most likely_ be done with everything before noon!
+Then you're free! 🎈